jonaskahn/kooby-admin-vue-template/README.md

 ### 3. Coding convention

-> I do not tie with any coding conventions.
+> I do not stick with any coding conventions.
 Take the best one you want to apply from Google/MS or even default of
 > IntelliJ Idea

 ### 4. Notes